sr-lab/contracts-android/datasetScripts/README.md

 # Collecting data from F-Droid

-This collection provides different scripts to manage and clone Android projects.
+This collection of Python scripts allow the creation and preparation of a dataset composed by Java and Kotlin applications.

-Currently, only [F-Droid](https://f-droid.org) is supported as an index source for projects.
+Currently, only [F-Droid](https://f-droid.org) is provided as an index source for projects.
+Still, given a list of Github URLs, you can use these scripts to clone and prepare any dataset of Java and Kotlin applications (not limited to Android projects).

 The available [Makefile](./Makefile) helps to automate various tasks.